SchweizerischeBundesbahnen/journey-service/Problem-Manual.md

 Besides timeouts declared by underlying systems are out of control by J-S.

 ### Errors given by APIM
-If there is an error by the "security-layer" errors might result directly from APIM.
+If there is an error by the "security-layer" errors might result directly from APIM (J-S is not involved yet).

 #### Too many calls
 If the assigned plan limit is reached (requests/minute) an error like this might result: